 Red Rock State Park

-In Late 2003 Red Rock State Park volunteer leaders and staff saw the need to obtain outside funds for projects and activities that would not be funded by Arizona Parks, but were consistent with the Park’s mission, but were consistent with the parks mission.
+In Late 2003 Red Rock State Park volunteer leaders and staff saw the need to obtain outside funds for projects and activities that would not be funded by Arizona Parks but were consistent with the Park’s mission.
 They took the initial steps to form a “Friends” group for the Park.

-The group adopted a mission statement and selected the name “Benefactors of Red Rock State Park” which best reflected the relationship of the new organization to the Park.
-A Board of eight members was established and a set of officers was elected.
-In April 2004 the Internal Revenue Service approved the Benefactors as a 501C3 charitable organization.
+The group adopted a mission statement and selected the name “Benefactors of Red Rock State Park,” which best reflected the relationship of the new organization to the Park.
+A Board of eight members was established and officers were elected.
+In April 2004 the Internal Revenue Service approved the Benefactors as a 501(c)(3) charitable, nonprofit organization.

 You’ll see this sign as you enter Red Rock State Park in Sedona, Arizona